arnesson/cordova-plugin-firebase/README.md

 - {object} params - conditionally required parameters - either:
     - {integer} selectedIndex - index of selected second factor phone number to use for verification.
     - {object} credential - if manual entry of the verification code in an SMS is required, the `credential` object will be passed to the `success` function.
 The user-entered code should be appended to this object as the `code` property then this function
-- {object} opts - (optional) parameters
-     re-invoked with the `credential` specified in the `opts` argument.
+- {object} opts - (optional Android only) parameters re-invoked with the `credential` specified in the `opts` argument.
-    - {integer} timeOutDuration - (Android only) time to wait in seconds before timing out.
+    - {integer} timeOutDuration - time to wait in seconds before timing out.
 Defaults to 30 seconds if not specified.
-    - {boolean} requireSmsValidation - (Android only) whether to always require SMS validation on Android even if instant verification is available.
+    - {boolean} requireSmsValidation - whether to always require SMS validation on Android even if instant verification is available.
 Defaults to false if not specified.
-    - {string} fakeVerificationCode - (Android only) to test instant verification on Android, specify a fake verification code to return for whitelisted phone numbers.
+    - {string} fakeVerificationCode - to test instant verification on Android, specify a fake verification code to return for whitelisted phone numbers.
         - See [Firebase SDK Phone Auth Android Integration Testing](https://firebase.google.com/docs/auth/android/phone-auth#integration-testing) for more info.
     - {string} phoneNumber -  phone number to use for fake instant verification - required if `fakeVerificationCode` is specified

 Example usage: